 For further information on hiring, refer to policies.
 03.11/03.21

+Contract

+Each teacher shall be provided access to a copy of his or her employment contract upon request.
+03.11

 Transfer of Tenure

 The continuing service contract status of a teacher shall not be terminated when the teacher leaves employment, all provisions of KRS 161.720 to KRS 161.810 to the contrary notwithstanding, and the continuing service contract status shall be transferred to the next school district, for a period of up to seven (7) months from the time employment in the first school district has terminated.